csugrue/ofSite/_documentation/graphics/ofPixels_.markdown

 _description: _

-This returns the number of channels that the ofPixels object contains.
+Returns the number of channels that the ofPixels object contains.
 RGB is 3 channels, RGBA is 4, and grayscale is 1.